Applications for 2023/24 are now closed.

-During the course of one academic year (9 months), Israeli FLTA Fellows teach Arabic and in parallel take at least two US studies or teaching methodology classes per semester.
+During the course of one academic year (9 months), Israeli FLTA Fellows teach Arabic and, in parallel, take two academic courses per semester.
 Fellows also share their culture and values with Americans in university clubs, language dormitories and in community outreach programs.
 Upon completion of the FLTA Program, Fellows return home with an improved command of the English language and are able to speak about the United States, its culture and its people on the basis of first-hand knowledge.
 Participation in the FLTA Program does not lead to the receipt of an academic degree.

 Applications for FLTA Fellowships may be submitted by individuals who have received Bachelor’s degrees, especially in the field of English teaching, English language, American/English literature, American studies, or journalism and media.
 Preference will be given to those with teaching experience in their field of study.